rpcpool/digital-asset-rpc-infrastructure/tools/bgtask_creator/README.md

 Please note that the tool's primary function is task creation and not task execution.

 Run `cargo run` to run the tool and `cargo run -- help` to see the options.
 Ensure `INGESTER_DATABASE_CONFIG` is configured.
 For local testing, it could be for example `{listener_channel="backfill_item_added", url="postgres://ingest@localhost/das"}`

+Supported options:

+--include-url: Should be of the format `https://entities.nft.helium.io%`.
+Note the % option